 Many drivers worry that a poor performance on the ABC test or another field sobriety test means an automatic driving while intoxicated conviction, but that's simply not the case.
 A New Jersey DWI lawyer who concentrates on successfully defending DWI cases can effectively challenge the results of the ABC test as part of a proven defense strategy to minimize the consequences of a drunk driving arrest.

-Please call Levow DWI Law at 877-593-1717 to discuss how we can evaluate your field testing issues and the rest of the facts and allegations in your New Jersey DWI / DUI arrest.
+Please call Levow DWI Law, P.C. at 877-593-1717 to discuss how we can evaluate your field testing issues and the allegations in your New Jersey DWI / DUI arrest.